Age limits in international schools

 - pick other peoples’ brains to help you in any way to settle in

 - stay at a hotel a bit longer to give yourself extra time to find a place that suits you and to get it set up.
 Picking an area where others from school live

 - It was easy to begin with as we travelled home at least twice a year.
-Once covid hit it was difficult but we made the best of circumstances and face timed back home regularly.
+Once covid hit it was difficult but we made the best of the circumstances and face-timed back home regularly.

 - Keep busy and keep in touch with family and friends

 - Don’t let it get you down